kaisenlinux/trivy/docs/docs/coverage/language/python.md

 Mopidy-Dirble ~= 1.1        # Minimum version 1.1
 python-gitlab==2.0.*        # Minimum version 2.0.0
 ```
-Also, there is a way to convert unsupported version specifiers - use the `pip  freeze` command.
+Also, there is a way to convert unsupported version specifiers - use either the `pip-compile` tool (which doesn't install the packages)
+or call `pip freeze` from the virtual environment where the requirements are already installed.

 ```bash
 $ cat requirements.txt